sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/instruct/1000 - query-tips.md

 ---

+# Deprecated

+The Query method is deprecated and replaced by the Query Group method.
+See [Query Group](doc:query-group-tips) extraction tips for more information.

+### Prompt Tips

 This Sensible Instruct method extracts an individual fact in a document, such as the date of an invoice, the liability limit of an insurance policy, or the destination address of a shipping container delivery.

-### Prompt Tips

 - Try framing each prompt so that it has a single, short answer such as: